Read This First

 Prompt 1: What are the number and essence of the unsubstantiated entities necessary to reach unfalsifiability assuming a world such as humans experience?

-The central claim is this: Unfalsifiability refers to a concept or theory that cannot be proven false, often because it lacks the ability to be tested or challenged by empirical evidence.
+In plain terms: Unfalsifiability refers to a concept or theory that cannot be proven false, often because it lacks the ability to be tested or challenged by empirical evidence.

 Often considered an omnipotent, omniscient, and omnibenevolent being, God is posited as the ultimate cause and sustainer of all things.
 In many theistic frameworks, God is necessary to explain the existence, order, and moral structure of the universe.
 By definition, God is often placed beyond the realm of empirical testing, making the concept unfalsifiable.